Policies And Procedures

-Whocanfixmycar.com Ltd. is committed to providing a service for all users that is transparent, informative and adds value to both Drivers and Mechanics alike.
-We believe that Driver Feedback is integral to this goal whereby its essential to inform, educate, and promote good service.
-We want all users of the WCFMC service to benefit from valid, informative and factual feedback.
+Whocanfixmycar.com Ltd is committed to providing a service for all users that is transparent, informative and adds value to both Drivers and Mechanics alike.
+We believe that Driver Feedback is an important part of this, in informing, educating and promoting good service where it applies.
+We aim to enable users of the WCFMC service to benefit from valid, informative and factual feedback where possible.

-In writing this policy guideline we have tried to explain the approach users should take to completing Feedback, and the responses too it.
-What is not acceptable, and what is; the method Mechanics should take in reporting or complaining about Feedback left, and our approach to how we will deal with those reports or complaints.
+In writing this policy guideline we have sought to explain the approach users should take to completing Feedback, and the responses to it.
+We have outlined areas such as what we consider not to be acceptable, the process that should be taken in reporting or complaining about Feedback left, and our approach to how we will deal with those reports or complaints.

 Please Note: By submitting Feedback to us you are granting us a royalty-free, non-exclusive licence to use, reproduce, modify, translate, make available and distribute the Feedback on or through the Services for the purpose of operating the Services.
 You also acknowledge and agree that WCFMC has the right to suspend, modify or permanently remove any Feedback, or Mechanic Feedback responses, where (in our absolute discretion) we consider it prudent or necessary to do so.

 We encourage all Drivers that use our Services to find a Mechanic to leave Feedback.
-We acknowledge that not all Feedback is positive but we expect all Feedback should be constructive, factual, and help others (including the Mechanics) to understand your experience.
+We acknowledge that not all Feedback is positive, but we expect all Feedback to be constructive, factual, and help others (including the Mechanics) to understand your experience.

-We encourage you as Drivers to engage with the Mechanic if a problem arises before you leave feedback, and give the Mechanic a chance to resolve any issues you maybe encountering.
+We encourage you as Drivers to engage with the Mechanic if a problem arises before you leave Feedback, giving the Mechanic a chance to resolve any issues you maybe encountering.

 We want all Drivers to be able to leave Feedback, but there are some rules around when and how this Feedback can be left.
-Some of these rules are set out in Acceptable Use Policy in Part D – General Terms Applicable To All Users, including that you cannot leave feedback if:
+Some of these rules are set out in Acceptable Use Policy in Driver Terms & Conditions on the Website, including that you cannot leave feedback that: